jtljac/hmis-rfid-lock/README.md

 A [PlatformIO](https://platformio.org/) program for a electronic locks that are unlocked using a Wiegand based RFID scanner and authorises users using a HMIS endpoint.

+# Keypad support
+Wiegand readers with keypads are supported.
+You can configure the valid keycode by setting the `enable_keypad_passcode` option to a numeric string up to 8 numbers long.

+When using the keypad, the '*' (star) button will clear (provided it maps to 0x0A), and the '#' (Hashtag) button will submit (provided it maps to 0x0B).

 # Setup
 ## Platform IO
 This application uses [PlatformIO](https://platformio.org/) for dependency management and installation.
 Installation